 To secure a place on this course, you must attend an information/interview session.

-You will need to supply stationery, and you may need to provide your own resources when delivering your micro-teach.
+You may need to provide your own resources when delivering your micro-teach.